splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-splunk-op-apm.rst

 .. _autodetect-apm-throttling-dash:

-Use the APM Throttling dashboard to identify when the alert threshold was first exceeded
+Review the data in the APM Throttling dashboard
 ===========================================================================================

+Use the APM Throttling dashboard to identify when the alert threshold was first exceeded.

-Open the APM Throttling dashboard.
+To open the APM Throttling dashboard follow these steps:

 #.
 In the navigation menu, select :guilabel:`Dashobards`.
 #.
 Locate the Splunk Organization Metrics in the Built-in Dashboard Groups.